KumarLabJax/JABS-device-client/README.md

 section of its systemd Unit file.

-A basic systemd service file will be copied to `/etc/systemd/system/mba-client.service`.
+A basic systemd service file will be copied to `/etc/systemd/system/mba-client.service` by `make install`.
 It can be started with `sudo systemctl start mba-client`.
 Run `sudo systemctl enable mba-client` to have it started automatically at boot.

 The program can also be run directly outside of the control of systemd, in which case `sd-notify` is a noop.
 All stderr/stdout lines are prefixed by a